 Where Can Wet Rot Be Found?

-First and foremost, you should try finding out where the source of moisture is located so that a reoccurrence doesn’t happen.
-Once you’ve located and resolved the moisture problem, you’ll be able to treat the affected area of wood with a fungicide.
-There are also products such as wood hardeners for wet rot situations but be sure to use that fungicide to get rid of the wet rot fungus.
+First and foremost, you should try finding out where the source of excess moisture is located.
+Once you’ve located and resolved the moisture problem, it’s time to find a wet rot treatment for the affected wood.
+There are also products such as wood preservatives or wood hardeners for wet rot situations but be sure to use a fungicide first to get rid of the wet rot fungus.
+Consider a fungicide product that uses borate or boric acid.

-Should the wet rot be severe enough, however, then the wood may need to be replaced, preferably with fungicide treated wood.
+Should the wet rot be severe enough, however, then the wood may need a fungicide-treated replacement.

 You should also consider preventative measures to protect your home from future moisture problems such as waterproofing and foundation repair.
-This can protect your cellars, crawlspaces, and basements from wet rot and the damages it can cause.
+This can protect your cellars, crawlspaces, and basements from wet rot and the property damage it can cause.

 What Is It?

 While most brown rots are categorized as wet rots, there is a variety of brown rot fungi that cause what we know as dry rot.
 The reason for the term “dry rot” is because of how the fungi like Serpula lacrymans require less moisture than the other white and brown rots.
-While wet rots generally require a moisture content of around 50%, dry rot only requires around 20% to 30% moisture content to begin growth.
+While a wet rot fungus generally require a moisture content of around 50%, a dry rot fungus only requires around 20% to 30% moisture content to begin growth.
 Dry rot also gets its name from the appearance it gives the affected wood: dried and cracked.

 Common Causes of Dry Rot

-Similar to wet rot, dry rot can be caused by linger moisture caused by some fault in your building’s construction.
+Similar to wet rot, dry rot can be caused by excess moisture caused by some fault in your building’s construction.
 Here’s a list of common causes for dry rot:

 - Elevated levels of damp and humidity